Sitelink3D-v2-Developer/sitelink3dv2-examples/README.md

 - Listing existing sites.

 There are two ways to obtain the owner identifier:
-1. Extract from the browser developer console.
-2. Copy from the Sitelink3D v2 Web Portal Site Information dialog.
+1. Copy from the Sitelink3D v2 Web Portal Site Information dialog.

-Obtaining an owner identifier by extracting from the browser console:
+2. Extract from the browser developer console.
-1. Log in to the Sitelink3D v2 web portal as appropriate for the selected cloud environment.
-2. Select the desired organization.
-3. Press F12 in your Chrome browser to open a console.
-4. Type in the following command ```SitelinkFrontend.core.store.getState().app.owner.ownerId``` to obtain the owner identifier.

 Obtaining an owner identifier by copying from the site information dialog:
 1. Log in to the Sitelink3D v2 web portal as appropriate for the selected cloud environment.